kubernetes/website/content/en/docs/concepts/services-networking/windows-networking.md

 Windows supports five different networking drivers/modes: L2bridge, L2tunnel,
 Overlay (Beta), Transparent, and NAT.
-In a heterogeneous cluster with Windows and Linux worker nodes, you need to select a networking solution that is compatible on both Windows and Linux.
+In a heterogeneous cluster with Windows and Linux nodes, you need to select a networking solution that is compatible on both Windows and Linux.
 The following table lists the out-of-tree plugins are supported on Windows, with recommendations on when to use each CNI: